FAQ & Methodology

 When a rule fails, BlueprintPC suggests a concrete fix — a different CPU, a compatible PSU wattage, and so on — rather than just telling you something's wrong.
 Warnings never block a build; they're advisory context so you can decide with full information.

-How performance scores are estimated
+How are performance scores estimated?

 Once your build has a CPU and GPU, BlueprintPC shows three estimated performance indices on a 0–100 scale, one per workload: